-In 2017, the Board of Supervisors of the Company conscientiously discharged its supervisory duties in strict compliance with the Company Law, the Articles of Association, the Rules of Procedure of the Board of Supervisors and requirements under relevant laws and regulations, and on basis of effectively safeguarding the interests of the Company as well as the rights and interests of all the minority shareholders as a whole.
-Members of the Board of Supervisors attended all previous board meetings and general meetings in 2017 and considered that the Board of Directors conscientiously enforced the resolutions adopted at general meetings, and faithfully performed its obligation of good faith, without any acts of jeopardizing the interests of the Company Law, other laws and regulations as well as requirements under the Articles of Association.
-The Board of Supervisors supervised the Company's production and business activities during the tenure of office, and considered that the management team of the Company was diligent and responsible, and conscientiously enforced all the resolutions of the Board of Directors, and that no irregularities were found in the Company's operations.
+In 2018, the Board of Supervisors of the Company conscientiously discharged its supervisory duties in strict compliance with the Listing Rules, the Company Law, the Articles of Association of the Company, the Rules of Procedure of the Board of Supervisors and requirements under relevant laws and regulations, with an aim of effectively safeguarding the interests of the Company as well as the rights and interests of all minority shareholders as a whole.
+Members of the Board of Supervisors attended all board meetings and general meetings in 2018 and considered that the Board of Directors conscientiously enforced the resolutions adopted at general meetings, and faithfully performed its obligation of good faith, without prejudicing the interests of the Company Law, other laws and regulations as well as requirements under the Articles of Association.
+The Board of Supervisors also oversaw the Company's production and business activities during the tenure of office, and considered that the management team of the Company was diligent and responsible, and conscientiously enforced all the resolutions of the Board of Directors, and that no non-compliance were found in the Company's operations.